-Services that are covered for you What you must pay when you get these services Transportation Services Transportation provided through American Logistics Company Transportation must be scheduled at least 24 hours in advance through CCA Health California Member Services.
+Services that are covered for you What you must pay when you get these services Transportation Transportation provided through American Logistics Company Transportation must be scheduled at least 24 hours in advance through CCA Health California Member Services.
 One personal attendant (caregiver / family member) may ride at no additional cost.
-In-Network \$0 copay for up to 24 one-way trip(s) to Plan approved health-related location every year.
+In-Network \$0 copay for up to 44 one-way trip(s) to Plan approved health- related location every year.
 Authorization rules may apply.
 Contact plan for details.
 Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible. \$0 copay for each Medicare- covered urgent care visit in the United States.
-Cost sharing for necessary urgently needed services furnished out- of-network is the same as for such services furnished in-network. \$0 copay for worldwide urgently needed services received outside of the United States. \$25,000 limit for
+Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
+Cost sharing for necessary urgently needed services furnished out- of-network is the same as for such services furnished in-network. \$0 copay for each Medicare- covered urgent care visit in the United States. \$0 copay for worldwide urgently needed services received outside of the United States. \$50,000 limit for World-wide coverage. emergency/urgent coverage outside the U.S. every year.
+For worldwide emergency/urgent services, plan will pay the lesser of the provider's billed charges or the national Medicare fee schedule.

-World-wide coverage.

-For worldwide urgent services, plan will pay the lesser of the provider's billed charges or the national Medicare fee schedule.
 In order to expedite and qualify for a reimbursement, please obtain the following documents BEFORE you leave the country from which services were received.
 These items can be difficult to obtain after leaving the country.

-- 1. Copy of all medical records, doctors' notes, doctors' orders, discharge summary, lab reports - 2.
-Copy of itemized statement or any hospital receipts - 3.
-Proof of payment (bank statements, credit card statements) - 4.
-Boarding pass or airline ticket, if applicable emergency/urgent coverage outside the U.S. every year.
+Copy of all medical records, doctors' notes, doctors' orders, discharge summary, lab reports Copy of itemized statement or any hospital receipts Proof of payment (bank statements, credit card statements) Boarding pass or airline ticket, if applicable